UPPMAX/HPC-python/docs/gpu.rst

    :align: center

    Cars and roads analogy for the CPU and GPU behavior.
-The compact road is analogous to the CPU (low latency, low throughput) and the broader road is analogous to the GPU (high latency, high troughput).
+The compact road is analogous to the CPU (low latency, low throughput) and the broader road is analogous to the GPU (high latency, high throughput).